 Today the fee simple ownership concept has given way to a point system that allows timeshare owners to travel to multiple destinations.
 Like most innovative ideas, the goal of timeshare has not evolved over the years.
 The need for affordable vacations from consumers and the greed from resort companies is still in place.
 The resulting multi-billion dollar global timeshare resort sales operation was spurned by the quest for a convenient and affordable vacation getaway.

-As the founding pioneer of the timeshare exit business, Mitchell Reed Sussman is one of the few attorneys in the United States who has successfully won multiple cases on behalf of timeshare owners.
+As the founding pioneer of the timeshare exit business, Mitchell Reed Sussman of Timeshare Legal Action is one of the few timeshare attorneys in the United States who has successfully won multiple cases on behalf of timeshare owners.